adaptlearning/adapt-contrib-textInput/README.md

 ####_items

-Each item represents one one text input box for this question and contains values for `prefix`, `suffix` and `_answers`.
+Each item represents one text input box for this question and contains values for `prefix`, `suffix` and `_answers`.

 **prefix:** Text entered in this setting will appear before the input area.

 **suffix:** Text entered in this setting will appear after the input area.

-**placeholder** The placeholder setting specifies a short hint that describes the expected value of the input field.
+**placeholder:** The placeholder setting specifies a short hint that describes the expected value of the input field.

 **_answers:** Multiple answers can be entered in this setting, for example:
 ```
    "_answers": [